emmahewson/island-bees/README.md

 In Original Design
 - Blog

-Review approval by admin with reviews appearing on site management page Admin notification when a review / message is submitted A more comprehensive system for messages with admins able to review chain of communication and reply on the site A booking system for courses with a calendar and tracking of availability on courses
+Admin notification when a review / message is submitted A more comprehensive system for messages with admins able to review chain of communication and reply on the site A booking system for courses with a calendar and tracking of availability on courses